dougeby/IntuneDocs/intune/certificates-importedpfx-configure.md

 ---
 title: Use imported PFX certificates in Microsoft Intune - Azure | Microsoft Docs
-description: Add Imported Public Key Cryptography Standards (PKCS) certificates with Microsoft Intune, including the steps import the certificates, configure the certificate template, download, and install the Intune Imported PFX Certificate Connector and create an Imported PKCS Certificate profile in Azure.
+description: Use imported Public Key Cryptography Standards (PKCS) certificates with Microsoft Intune, including the import of certificates, configuring the certificate template, install of the Intune Imported PFX Certificate Connector, and create an Imported PKCS Certificate profile.
 keywords:
 author: ralms
 ms.author: brenduns